qoretechnologies/qorus-vscode/README.md

 In order to work with the extension a project must be open in the VSCode editor.
 By project we mean the root directory of a project (the root of a git repository, for a typical example).

 Next, in the root directory there needs to be a project configuration file named **qorusproject.json** defining development environments and Qorus instances used during the project development.
-If the configuration file **qorusproject.json** is not there it will be generated from a template so that the user can simply edit its contents seeing the required structure.

-The configuration file can be opened for editing either normally from the file explorer or using the context menu over each file and each folder within the project.
+If the configuration file **qorusproject.json** is not there it can be generated from a template so that the user can simply edit its contents seeing the required structure.
+Creation of the file is offered in the context menu over each file and each folder within the project.

 Based on the configuration file contents a *Qorus instances tree view* is provided in the explorer pane.
 Switching to the *Qorus instances tree view* is done by clicking the hexagon [Q] icon in the activity bar.